oSoc20/FRISteam/README.md

 ````

 #### /api/publications/enrich
 It will return the enriched data for a publication as response as JSON.
-It is a ``POST`` request with the following JSON body data structure:
+``POST`` request with the following JSON body data structure:
 ````
 {
   "uuid": "85dbe745-772d-472e-b5fa-3e6d36f966d4",